Low-Rank Koopman Deformables with Log-Linear Time Integration: Background: Low-Rank Approximation of the Koopman Operator

 where $\boldsymbol{\phi}$ and $\boldsymbol{\Lambda}$ are the eigenvectors and eigenvalues in the reduced space.
 The corresponding DMD modes in the full state space are obtained as

 Finally, the full Koopman approximation can be expressed as

-The eigenvalues and eigenvectors of DMD are generally complex-valued, since the reduced operator~$\mathbf{K}'$ is not necessarily symmetric or positive definite.
+The eigenvalues and eigenvectors of DMD are generally complex-valued, since the reduced operator~$\mathbf{K}'$ is not necessarily symmetric.
 This complex spectrum allows DMD to capture oscillatory and nonlinear behavior in the trajectory, analogous to how exponentiating a complex scalar encodes rotation with a specific frequency.